Blog /

 What tool calling is

-LLMs can't run code, browse the web, or access databases.
-But they can say "call the add function with a=10 and b=5" in a structured JSON format.
-Your code receives this request, executes the function, and sends the result back.
-The LLM sees the result and decides what to do next.
-This is tool calling (also called function calling).
+LLMs generate text.
+That is all they do.
+They cannot run code, browse the web, query databases, or call APIs.
+But they can produce a structured JSON object that says "call the add function with a=10 and b=5."
+Your code receives that JSON, executes the actual function, and sends the result back to the LLM.
+The LLM sees the result and decides what to do next — call another function, or respond to the user.

 How it works at the API level